Motion-DVAE: Unsupervised learning for fast human motion denoising: Additional experiments

 Motion-DVAE outperforms all SOTA models by more than 1cm in terms of MPJPE.
 Regarding the global error, Motion-DVAE is similar to MVAE and significantly outperforms VIBE, which gives inaccurate results for occluded joints.
 HuMoR obtains better global predictions but is prohibitively slow for real-world applications.

 Qualitative results are shown in \cref{qualRGB}.
 When there are no occlusions, all methods perform great visually.
 However, with occlusions, there are clear differences between predictions.
 VIBE fails to estimate the global translation, and the arms pose is not as accurate as other methods.
 Motion-DVAE and HuMoR give good local predictions, with more realistic floor contacts for the latter.
 HuMoR seems to underestimate the distance between the person and the camera for global predictions as the prediction looks closer than the person on the image, while Motion-DVAE predicted translation is a bit too far relative to the camera.
+Qualitative results for videos are made available in the supplementary material.